 Although adult black soldier flies don't eat, they do like to drink.
 It's not necessary but you can mix in some sugars in the water for them.
 You can use a wet towel, cotton or some kind of sponge in a bucket of water.

 In the love cage, some people hook on artificial plants, vines or pieces of fabric.
 These are the 'relaxing' places for the flies to land when they grow tired flying around.
-They are not totally necessary but it keeps the flies from crowding the four-sided mesh screen surrounding where they usually chill.
+They are not totally necessary but it keeps the flies from crowding the four-sided mesh screen surrounding where they usually hang out around.

 You can use a mosquito netting or mesh screen with a smaller-sized aperture (or opening) so no flies can escape out when you open or close the cage.
 This can ensure better chances of mating.